-"High-quality studies are needed to investigate the acute effects of COVID-19, as well as for understanding long-term risks, on the audio-vestibular system," state the authors of a systematic review on this topic.
+"High-quality studies are needed to investigate the acute effects of COVID-19, as well as for understanding long-term risks, on the audio-vestibular system," state the authors of a June 2020 rapid systematic review on this topic.

 Hearing loss or tinnitus as a side effect of medication used to treat coronavirus

-What is well-known: Some medications used to treat the coronavirus carry a relatively high risk of hearing loss, tinnitus or vertigo as a side effect.
-This is known as "ototoxicity."
+What is well-known: Some medications used to treat the coronavirus carry a relatively high risk of hearing loss, ringing in the ears or vertigo and dizziness as a side effect.
 These drugs include quinine, cholorquine and hydroxychloroquine.